pkuyzy/ESC-GNN/README.md

 # ESC-GNN
 The code for "Efficiently Counting Substructures by Subgraph GNNs without Running GNN on Subgraphs"

-The requirement is available at [requirements.txt](requirements.txt)*.
+The requirement is available at [requirements.txt](requirements.txt).
 Key packages include torch, torch_geometric (and the related packages, including torch_scatter, torch_sparse, torch_cluster, and torch_spline_conv), networkx, and rdkit.

 For installing torch, please refer to: https://pytorch.org/get-started/previous-versions/